AleDenshi/comfy.guide/content/server/smtpd-email.md

 # smtpd -dv
 ```

 This will run the daemon directly in the terminal, where you can watch the output.
+You can also pass `-T <trace>` to smtpd for debugging specific issues.
+See `man smtpd` for a list of options.

 You can use OpenSSL to connect as a client: